dougwt/pyrate/README.md

 Because protocol commands require different actions depending whether they are being sent or received, each protocol message has two corresponding
 commands: inbound and outbound.
-Typically, when an outbound command is run on one client, it generates the reciprocol inbound command in the peer client.
+Typically, inbound commands are responsible for establishing incoming sockets and receiving information, while outbound sockets are responsible for establishing outgoing connections and sending information.

+In some cases, when an outbound command is run on one peer, its reciprocating inbound command on the other peer may automatically generate an additional outbound command in response.
 See Figure 1 below for a sequence diagram of a typical inbound/outbound interaction.

 **Figure 1:** *A typical inbound/outbound command interaction between two peers.*